-To return to the low pressure gas in the flow tanks, this gas is now led through pipes to the gas absorption and compression plants, in order that there may be recovered from it the valuable product, light spirit or gasoline.
-Shortly described, the absorption method of recovery is as follows.
-The low pressure gas is compressed, by rotary compressors, to a pressure of 5 pounds to the square inch; it is then cooled and driven up an absorption tower down which heavy oil is descending.
-This oil or "lean oil," as it is termed, absorbs from the gas the light fractions, in particular, gasoline or petrol, and becomes, in works phrase, "fat oil."
+To return to the low pressure gas in the flow tanks, this gas is now led through pipes to the gas absorption plant, in order that there may be recovered from it the valuable product, light spirit or gasoline.
+Shortly described, the method of recovery is as follows.
+The low pressure gas is compressed, by rotary compressors, to a pressure of 5 lbs. to the square inch; it is then cooled and driven up an absorption tower down which seal oil is descending.
+This seal oil or "lean oil," as it is termed, absorbs from the gas the light fractions, in particular, gasoline or petrol, and becomes, in works phrase, "fat oil."
 The fat oil is then distilled to yield the gasoline or petrol which it has absorbed.
 The absorption process is thus a continuous cycle-the low pressure gas flows continuously through the plant; the lean oil absorbs gasoline from the gas and becomes fat oil; the fat oil gives up its gasoline and becomes again lean oil; and the lean oil repeats its former work.
 The gasoline goes by pipe line to be added to, and enrich, the crude oil destined for the refinery.
-In the compression method of recovery the gas is compressed by rotary machines to a pressure of 250 pounds per square inch and cooled.
-This process condenses the gasoline content of the gas and the condensed gasoline then passes into the crude oil pipe line.

-The capacity of the gasoline absorption and compression plants now in operation at Masjid-i-Sulaiman is 45,000,000 cubic feet of gas per day, yielding approximately 130,000 gallons of light spirit or gasoline per day.
+When the writer was in Fields, in December, 1926, the total quantity of low pressure gas being treated in the absorption plant was 10,000,000 cubic feet per day and the quantity of light spirit or gasoline produced from it was 20,000 gallons per day.
+These quantities were very shortly to be increased to 30,000,000 cubic feet of gas yielding 60,000 gallons of gasoline per day.
 A far better thing, this, than sending the gasoline in flame and smoke to the Persian skies!